Åshild Bruun-Gundersen

-Åshild Bruun-Gundersen (born 26 November 1986) is a Norwegian politician for the Progress Party.
-She was elected representative to the Storting from the constituency of Aust-Agder for the period 2017-2021.
+Åshild Bruun-Gundersen (born 26 November 1986), formerly Åshild Haugland, is a Norwegian politician for the Progress Party.
+She served as a deputy representative to the Parliament of Norway from Aust-Agder during the term 2009-2013. and was elected representative to the Storting from the constituency of Aust-Agder for the period 2017-2021.
+She has been a member of the municipal council of Arendal Municipality.

 Personal life

 Bruun-Gundersen was born in Hisøy on 26 November 1986, a daughter of Folke Haugland and Else Haugland.
 She graduated as engineer from the University of Agder in 2010.